Open Or Closed? Here's What Happens In A Partial Government Shutdown

 Travel: Air traffic controllers, Transportation Security Administration officers and Customs and Border Protection agents would remain on the job, so air travel should be mostly unaffected.

-National parks: In a major departure from the last shutdown, the Interior Department says it will work to keep national parks and other public lands "as accessible as possible."
+National parks: In the one major departure from the last shutdown, the Interior Department says it will work to keep national parks and other public lands "as accessible as possible."
 During the last shutdown, the National Park Service's closing of parks and the national monuments in Washington, D.C., was controversial and led to an angry group of visiting seniors to push aside barriers at the National World War II Memorial.

 In an email, Interior Department spokesman Heather Swift said: